 - Low grade fever

-Appendicitis cannot be prevented, but with the advancement of medical technology, most cases of appendicitis can be treated with antibiotics if diagnosed promptly.
+Appendicitis cannot be prevented, but with the advancement of medical technology, most cases of this disease can be treated with antibiotics if diagnosed promptly.
 This reduces the need for surgery and potential complications.

 If appendicitis is not treated in time the appendix may burst.
-Many times the appendix will burst within 72 hours of the first symptoms appearing.
+Many times it will burst within 72 hours of the first symptoms appearing.
 A child’s fever can easily reach over 100 degrees Fahrenheit or 40 degrees Celsius.

 Children who are suspected of having appendicitis should never be given anything by mouth including food, drink or medication without a physician’s approval.